Joe Madison

-Joseph Madison (June 16, 1949 – January 31, 2024), alternatively known as "The Black Eagle" or "Madison", was an American radio talk-show host and activist heard daily on SiriusXM Urban View.
+Joseph Madison (June 16, 1949 – January 31, 2024) was an American Talk radio host and activist heard on the SiriusXM show Urban View.
+He advocated on voting rights, genocide, anti-lynching and other issues, seeking to mobilize his listeners.
+He served on the National Board of Directors of the NAACP.
+He was also known as "The Black Eagle".
+He was a member of the National Radio Hall of Fame.

 Early life and education

 Madison was a native of Dayton, Ohio and graduated from Roosevelt High School in 1967.
 He graduated from Washington University in St. Louis in 1971 with a degree in sociology, and also played football for their team.
 His alma mater also awarded him a WashU Arts & Sciences' Distinguished Alumni Award in 2017 and an Honorary Doctor of Laws degree in 2019.
 After his death, his hometown of Dayton gave an honorary designation of "Joe Madison Way" to Cowart Avenue, the street he grew up on.

-Career

 Radio career

-Madison began his broadcasting career in 1980 at Detroit's WXYZ-AM radio station.
+Madison began his radio career in 1980 on the AM band at Detroit's WXYZ-AM radio station.
+Later he hosted at 96.5 WWDB-FM Philadelphia.

-Joining an otherwise white lineup at WWRC-AM in the early 1990s, he developed a crossover appeal handling issues that included race but were aimed at the station's multiracial audience.
+In the early 1990s, he joined an otherwise white lineup at WWRC-AM, where he developed a crossover appeal handling issues that included race but were aimed at the station's multiracial audience.
 He left in 1998, after the station fired its talent and changed format, to start an online chat show.
+That summer he moved to Radio One’s 1450 WOL-AM as Program Director and afternoon host.